Eterea/blender/docs/tips.md

 For ramps, masks, thresholds, and analytical shader tools, always compensate gamma when judging values visually.

----
+### How to work with “bump” maps in Blender

 [Bump Node](https://docs.blender.org/manual/en/latest/render/shader_nodes/vector/bump.html) - How to work with “bump” maps in Blender (to convert to Normal input)

-**Strength (Visual Influence)**
+#### Strength (Visual Influence)

 Controls the influence of the bump effect on the surface's normal.

-It answers: *“How much should this bump affect how the surface reacts to light?”*
+It answers: **“How much should this bump affect how the surface reacts to light?”**

 1.0 = full effect, 0.0 = no effect at all.

 Think of this as the intensity of the illusion — like how harsh the lighting trick is, not how tall the bump actually is.

-**Distance (Physical Displacement Scale)**
+#### Distance (Physical Displacement Scale)

 Controls the scale of height difference in world/virtual units.

-It answers: *“How far apart is the highest point from the lowest one?”*
+It answers: **“How far apart is the highest point from the lowest one?”**

 Larger values = deeper or taller bumps.

 Think of this as the actual virtual "height" you're simulating.

-**When to Adjust What:**
+#### When to Adjust What:

-STRENGTH Make the bump appear more or less strong without changing shape
+STRENGTH — Make the bump appear more or less strong without changing shape

-STRENGTH Fine-tune how it looks under lighting (less aggressive effect)
+STRENGTH — Fine-tune how it looks under lighting (less aggressive effect)

-DISTANCE Make bumps taller or deeper
+DISTANCE — Make bumps taller or deeper

-DISTANCE Match bump scale to object size (e.g., real-world height of a texture)
+DISTANCE — Match bump scale to object size (e.g., real-world height of a texture)

-**Common Practice**
+#### Common Practice

 Set Distance first — based on your model scale and how tall bumps should appear.

 Then tweak Strength to dial in the visual intensity you want under lighting.

-**Blender’s Distance value in the Bump node is unit-aware, meaning:**
+#### Blender’s Distance value in the Bump node is unit-aware, meaning:

 • If your scene scale is set to use millimeters, then a value of 1.000 = 1 mm.

 • If your scene is in meters, then 1.000 = 1 meter.

----

 ### Get "true" displacement using micro-displacement in cycles